20 off the Beaten Path Travel Destination Ideas

 ✈️ When to go: June, July, August, September

-We have some friends who just went to Kyrgyzstan on a surprise trip of sorts with Remote Year.
-From what we could tell, this remote country is gorgeous, vast and pretty safe!
+We have some friends who went to Kyrgyzstan on a surprise trip of sorts with Remote Year.
+This remote country in Central Asia is gorgeous, vast and pretty safe!

 Like Uzbekistan, tourism is rather new, so it’s an unspoiled destination to visit and provides an alternative to anywhere more touristy.
 Be sure to do your reading about what to expect in Kyrgyzstan, and if you’re into the culture, you’ll really enjoy looking into the crossroads of ethnic groups there.

 Travel Destinations in South America

 South America is massive, and most people have heard of (or been to) Argentina, Chile, Colombia or Peru.

 What about the countries that often get regarded as being a bit more tough?
 Are they accessible?
 Worth the visit?
 Check out our list of where we consider off-the-beaten-path destinations in South America for this year.

 ✈️ When to go: December, January, February, March

 Brazil used to require a tourist visa for visitors, but now it’s no longer the case!
 You can go visa-free (for most passport holders, and please check the requirements for your country of residence!).

 For years, Brazil seemed much less safe than other countries where we’ve traveled, so that was the main hesitation; however, we have many friends who’ve visited and some friends who live there, so it’s now on our list.